-During 2017, each of our director nominees attended more than 75% of the aggregate of (1) the total number of meetings of the Board of Directors (held during the period for which he or she has been a director) and (2) the total number of meetings held by all committees of the Board on which he or she served (during the periods that he or she served).
-As set forth in the Governance Principles, directors are expected to attend the 2018 Annual Meeting.
-All of our current directors who were serving at the time of our 2017 Annual Meeting of Stockholders attended that meeting.
+During 2020, our Board of Directors held 20 meetings.
+Each of our then current directors attended more than 75% of the aggregate of (1) the total number of meetings of the Board of Directors (held during the period for which he or she served as a director) and (2) the total number of meetings held by all committees of the Board on which he or she served (during the periods that he or she served).
+As set forth in the Governance Principles, directors are expected to attend the 2021 Annual Meeting.
+All of our then current directors attended the 2020 Annual Meeting of Stockholders.